KamRoki/Heart-Disease-Classification/README.md

 # Heart-Disease-Classification
-This notebook looks into using various Python-based machine learning and data science tools and libraries in an attempt to build a machine learning model which can of predict whether or not someone has heart disease based on their medical attributes.
+This notebook looks into various Python-based machine learning and data science tools and libraries in an attempt to build a machine learning model which can of predict whether or not someone has heart disease based on their medical attributes.

 I'am going to take the following approach:
 1. Problem definition